sam20908/competitive-programming/README.md

 # LeetCode C++ Template

 This was created for ease of solving LeetCode problems locally.
 The template is able to parse LeetCode inputs and constructs the appropriate data to pass into the solution.
-Integration with editors requires minimal work since this template is designed to be minimal.
+Integration with editors requires minimal work since this template was designed to be minimal.

 ### Features

-- Supports LeetCode inputs and outputs
+- Reads LeetCode inputs and outputs (and ignore certain inputs)
-- Ignore certain lines in `input.txt` to test regressions
+  - If the input is ill-formed or does not match the parameter types, the behavior is undefined!
+- Comes with commonly useful data structures and algorithms
-- A debug macro `dbg` to pretty-print variables
+- A debug macro `dbg` to pretty-print multiple variables at once
 - Copy the entire file for submission

+**Tip: Make git local changes to `main.cpp`, `input.txt` and `output.txt` with `git update-index --skip-worktree main.cpp input.txt output.txt`**

 ### How to use?

-1. To set up for a LeetCode problem, only modify `main.cpp` and `input.txt`:
+1. To set up for a LeetCode problem, modify `main.cpp` and `input.txt`:
   - ```cpp
      // ----- CHANGE FOR PROBLEM -----
      class Solution {